-Another free museum (and this one is a little gem) is the Musee des Merveilles in the mountain town of Tende.
+The Musee des Merveilles is accessible by train in the mountain town of Tende.
 This well-presented multi-lingual museum is a surprise, and covers not only the mysterious stone-age engravings found throughout the valley, but also geology, prehistory, and a bit on the local wildlife as well.
 Here’s how to take the scenic mountain train, explore the little rustic villages, and make a day of it.

-The Nice Observatory Okay, this working astronomy lab is not a museum at all… but it is quite historic, very educational, and offers 3 guided tours a week, so I’m putting it under Science Museums anyway!
+The Nice Observatory This working astronomy lab is technically not a museum… but it offers really interesting guided tours during the week, plus has a new interactive learning center called the Universarium, so I’m putting it under Science Museums anyway!

-The tiny Natural History Museum behind Place Garibaldi …is worth seeing only if you have a free ticket or pass and happen to be in the neighborhood.
+The tiny Natural History Museum behind Place Garibaldi is worth seeing if you have time left on your Nice museum pass and especially with kids.

 The The Saint Cezaire Grotto between Cannes and Grasse is a natural wonder with spectacular stalagmites and stalactites, and wondrous cavernes to explore.
+It is accessible by car only, but worth the trip, especially with kids.
 Here are the details and how to get there.

-Tickets and Passes for the Municipal Museums in Nice – The 14 municipal museums in Nice have a kind of complicated ticket system: here’s how it works, how much it costs, and the various museum passes.
+Tickets and Passes for the Municipal Museums in Nice – The municipal museums in Nice have a 4-day pass: here’s how it works, how much it costs, and how to make the most of it… plus a few freebies and other museum passes.

 See related page on Best Art Museums in and around Nice